porada/resizeend/README.md

-# Custom `resizeend` event
+# `window.onresizeend`

 Best of both worlds: `window.onresize` and `window.onorientationchange`. [**See the demo.**](http://porada.github.com/resizeend/)

-The event is fired in two cases:
+The `resizeend` callback is invoked in two cases:

 1. **When a browser window has finished resizing.**

-    It’s the cure for those `window.onresize` skips that occur every pixel when you resize your browser’s window. `performance++` for sure.
+    It’s the cure for those `window.onresize` skips that occur every pixel as long as you keep resizing your browser’s window.
+Details matter. `performance++`, too.

 2. **When changing the device orientation has resized the viewport.**

-    Unless the shape of your screen is a square, switching from portrait mode into landscape (and vice versa) triggers `resizeend`.
-If rotating a device upside down doesn’t alter its viewport dimensions, the event isn’t dispatched, because there’s simply no need to.
+    Unless the shape of your screen is a square, switching from portrait mode into landscape (and vice versa) triggers `window.onresizeend`.
+If rotating a device upside down doesn’t alter its viewport dimensions, the callback isn’t invoked, because there’s simply no need to.

 Super useful in the [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_Web_Design) era we’re living and developing in.